nikhilanand03/Task-1/MiniTask_2.md

-**TapLock**
+1. **TapLock**

-The essential idea of the product is a microcontroller which can detect and recognise a certain tapping sequence as a password, and can communicate via bluetooth to a phone.
-The exact locking mechanism hasn't really been planned, and the product can be integrated anywhere on the bike to lock.

 **Problem Statement**:

 Unlocking bikes has become extremely difficult, so the ultimate goal of TapLock is to make this process really simple, by providing a locking mount onto the bike, which will open when the correct tapping pattern is applied.
 This idea allows us to lock and unlock the bike easily.
+The essence of the product is a microcontroller which can detect and recognise a certain tapping sequence as a password, and can communicate via bluetooth to a phone.
+However, the exact locking mechanism hasn't really been planned, and the product can be integrated anywhere on the bike to lock.

 **Ideation and Planning**: